TwinBee (series)

-TwinBee (ツインビー) is a video game series composed primarily of cartoon-themed vertical-scrolling shoot-'em-up games produced by Konami that were released primarily in Japan.
+TwinBee (ツインビー) is a video game series composed primarily of cartoon-themed vertically scrolling shooter games produced by Konami that were released primarily in Japan.
 The series originated as a coin-operated video game simply titled TwinBee in 1985, which was followed by several home versions and sequels.
 The character designs of almost every game in the series since Detana!!
 TwinBee in 1991 were provided by Japanese animator Shuzilow HA (Jujiro Hamakawa), who also planned and supervised most of the subsequent installments in the TwinBee series.
 The series also inspired a radio drama adaptation that lasted three seasons in Japan, as well as an anime adaptation.

 History

 The series centers around a blue bee-shaped anthropomorphic spacecraft named TwinBee, who is usually accompanied by a pink "female" counterpart known as WinBee.
 In most games, the first player controls TwinBee while WinBee is controlled by the second player.
 A third ship also exists named GwinBee, a green counterpart to TwinBee and WinBee who in most games serves as a power-up, but in some instances also appear as a third playable spacecraft.
-In contrast to the serious sci-fi theme of Konami's Gradius series, the fictional universe of the TwinBee series is set in a cartoon-like world featuring several kinds of anthropomorphic creatures in addition to regular human characters.
+In contrast to the serious sci-fi theme of Konami's Gradius series, the TwinBee series is set in a cartoon-like world featuring several kinds of anthropomorphic creatures in addition to regular human characters.
 The player controls their spacecraft in most games shooting or punching at airborne enemies while throwing bombs at enemies on the ground, similarly to Namco's Xevious.
 The main power-ups in the TwinBee are yellow bells that the player can uncover by shooting at the floating clouds.
 The player must shoot these bells to keep them afloat and after shooting them a number of times, they will change colour, allowing the player to add new abilities to their spacecraft.

-Despite being one of Konami's most prominent series in Japan during most of the 1990s, only a select few titles were localized for the foreign market.
-Particularly the second console game Moero!
+Despite being one of Konami's most prominent series in Japan during most of the 1990s, only a select few titles were localized for the foreign market, particularly the second console game Moero!
 TwinBee (which was released in America under the changed title Stinger); the two SNES installments, Pop'n TwinBee and Pop'n TwinBee: Rainbow Bell Adventures, in Europe and TwinBee Da!! for Game Boy, which was released in Europe as a standalone title with the name Pop'n TwinBee and later in compilations.
 The second arcade game, Detana!!
 TwinBee, also had a limited international release under the name of Bells & Whistles.
 The original arcade game was featured in the Nintendo DS compilation Konami Classics Series: Arcade Hits under the name RainbowBell (the European compilation, however, uses the original TwinBee name).

+On June 6, 2025, Konami Amusement held the TwinBee Lottery, a lottery sale to commemorate the series' 40th anniversary.
+The lottery sale offered a chance to win TwinBee items featuring numerous original illustrations, as well as special E-amusement pass cards as bonus gifts.